 These lozenges contains the mineral, zinc.
 Two studies have tested for effectiveness and have come up with completely different results — making my advice complicated.

-However, the second study conducted two years later (using about 250 students grades 1 -12th), showed NO significant difference at all (in either the length of the sickness or symptoms).
+However, the second study conducted two years later (using about 250 students), showed NO significant difference at all (in either the length of the sickness or symptoms).

 It’s a homeopathic remedy created by a French physician, Joseph Roy in the early 1900s.
 It consists of very dilute amounts of duck liver and heart — a typical dilution ratio of 1:100 in water.

-Two independent authors each reviewed the same 7 controlled studies which looked at oscillococcinum for the prevention and treatment of the flu.
-Although there is no evidence that it can prevent the common cold or flu… this homeopathic supplement reduced the average bout of flu-like symptoms by about seven hours (not much — but something).
+Two independent authors each reviewed the same seven controlled studies which looked at oscillococcinum for the prevention and treatment of the flu.
+Although there is no evidence that it can prevent the common cold or flu, this homeopathic supplement reduced the average bout of flu-like symptoms by about seven hours (not much — but something).

-Bottom Line: May be worth a shot, research looks promising and it doesn’t seem to contain anything that will harm you.
+Bottom line: It may be worth a shot, research looks promising and it doesn’t seem to contain anything that will harm you.
 For people who would like to try oscillococcinum — take at the first onset of symptoms.

 6. Chicken soup